emard/DCF77/micropython/README.md

 It is connected to series LC resonant circuit with ferrite core, tuned to 77.5 kHz approx.

-Using RMT module, signal is adjusted at the source and results measured with the scope.

-Frequency is 77.4994 kHz
+For precise frequency, RMT module is used to generate the PWM signal because PWM module is not accurate enough for 77.5 kHz carrier frequency.

-amplitude modulation is done by PWM driving LC resonant circuit, on the scope it can be measured as 15% amplitude reduction.
+Amplitude modulation is done by driving LC resonant circuit with 55% reduced duty cycle, on the scope it is measured as 15% amplitude reduction.

+Summary:

+Frequency: 77.4994 kHz
+Modulation: -15% of carrier amplitude
-Each second it sends 0 for 100ms, 1 for 200ms.
+0 time: 100ms, 1 time: 200ms, each second.

 But DCF77 clocks don't recognize this signal no idea why ...